Xamla/xamla_egomo/egomo_3d_printed_parts/egomo-1/README.md

 ![Egomo back view](images/egomo_back.jpg)
 ![Egomo joint cap](images/egomo_joint_cap.jpg)

-## Options / Use Cases
+## 	Multi-use Options

-There are many ways to use our 3D models for your vision-guided robotic experiments:
+There are many ways to use the Egomo 3D models for your robotic research experiments:

-Here are just some ideas:
+Here are some ideas:

-1. Obviously you could build the full-featured Xamla Egomo-1 sensor head.
+1. Obviously you can build the full-featured Xamla Egomo-1 sensor head, optionally with or without RPi enclosure or front-camarea mount.
 2. Just use the coupling + base plate as a camera mount (conventionally cabled).
 3. Use the RPi+IO-Board enclosure stand-alone as remote ROS sensor-node or smart camera (e.g. to monitor the roboter scene from a fixed mounted RGB-D camera).